-A story is often told of the way islanders catch monkeys.
+A story is often told of a particular method islander's use for capturing monkeys.
 They find a coconut, make a hole in it, and place some rice inside.
-The coconut is then put where monkeys are often seen.
+This coconut is then put where monkeys are often seen.
 Disappearing behind trees or bushes, the hunters lie in wait.
-Sure enough, after a while a monkey comes along.
+Sure enough, a monkey comes along.
 Seeing the rice, he chatters in excitement and plunges his hand into the coconut in hopes of having the rice for himself.
 He closes his fist around the treat and attempts to remove the rice so he can enjoy it.
 Unfortunately, the coconut's opening is not big enough for the monkey's hand and the rice.
 Squeezing and tugging, the monkey tries repeatedly to pull his fist out of the coconut, but is unsuccessful.
-Chattering angrily, he does not notice the hunters sneak up behind him, throw a bag over him, and take him away.
+Chattering angrily, he does not notice the hunters sneaking up behind him, throwing a bag over him, and taking him away.

-We may laugh at this story.
+Friends, we may laugh at this story.
 Why didn't the monkey have more sense?
 Why didn't he just let go of the rice?
 I wonder how many times we do the same thing.
-We hold onto things as unimportant to God as a handful of rice seems to us.
-These may be habits, attitudes, grudges, or stuff that we really like.
-They seem so important, yet in the end, they distract us and lead us away from God.
+We hold onto things as insignificant to God as a handful of rice seems to us.
+These may be habits, attitudes, grudges, or material things of this world.
+They seem so important, yet in the end they distract us and lead us away from God.

 Tonight we have been talking about surrendering.
 To me, surrendering means \\\\\\.
-Please insert a story or share what surrender has meant to you.]
+[Please insert a story or share what surrender has meant to you.]

-Too often, the world has given us the idea that surrender is a sign of weakness.
+Too often, the world has given us the misconception that surrender is a sign of weakness.
 We think of people who just give up without a fight.
 Not so with God.
 When we surrender to Him, this act is a sign of strength!
 God is greater and stronger than you have ever imagined.
-There is no better Person to submit to.
-[Read Jeremiah 29:11.]
+There is no better Person to submit your life to.
+[Jeremiah 29:11.]

 What about you?
 Are you willing to hand over your life to God?
-Are you ready to surrender everything to His plan?
+Are you ready to surrender everything to His plan and purposes?
 If your answer is yes, I invite you to do so right now as we stand and pray.